 Head First Travel provide guided tours to the park daily with a stop at the famous Lady Knox Geyser.
 The geyser erupts every day between 10:15 - 10:30am and can reach heights of up to 20m.
 This is a sight not to be missed.

 Any visit to Rotorua should include this natural wonder.
-Have a chat to the staff at Base Rotorua who will able to organise your tour with you.
+Have a chat to the staff at any Base hostel who will able to organise your tour with you.